CHP RADIO SYSTEMS

 THE FIRST MOBILE INSTALLATIONS, 1938-50

 As mentioned above, two-way capability began to be gradually added to most cars (but not motorcycles) on an experimental basis in 1941 and then extensively by 1943.
 This was accomplished by adding a VHF FM transmitter, the Motorola FMT-30(D) dynamotor powered "Deluxe" line equipment, in the trunk of the patrol car, along with a separate transmitting antenna on the left side of the rear fender area.
-Some vibrator powered Motorola FMT-25(V) transmitters were also purchased, which were the same as the FMT-30(D) mentioned above, other than having slightly less output power.
+Approximately 200 of the vibrator powered Motorola FMT-25(V) transmitters were also purchased, which were the same as the FMT-30(D) mentioned above, other than having slightly less output power.
 The CHP also purchased GE 4TSA- series and RCA CM-1 series FM VHF transmitters, in smaller quantities, sometime between 1945-48.
-These cars were readily identified by two radio antennas: the rear fender "tripod" mounted Motorola antenna being used for transmitting and an "extra-long" broadcast style whip on the front fender.
+These "two way" cars were readily identified by two radio antennas: the rear fender "tripod" mounted Motorola antenna being used for transmitting (later the ball and spring style) and an "extra-long" broadcast style whip on the front fender.
 The car transmitting frequency was 39.78 MHz FM, statewide.
 The medium frequency AM Philco or Galvin receiver was retained, and the system was, for all intents and purposes, "full duplex."
 The most common early installations used a handset rather than a microphone.
+By 1950 the Link 205 and Motorola Police Cruiser P69-18SP2 receivers were also in use.

 The CHP never used AM transmitters in any of their vehicles; the first mobile transmitters were FM and the system performance was significantly better than the AM systems in use by most other law enforcement agencies at the time.
 In some vehicles, such as those used by high-level officials in the CHP, and in the governor's limousine, a Motorola 39 MHz FM receiver was also installed, evidently to allow direct car-to-car operation between them and other cars similarly equipped.
 That receiver was the FMR-13V, Motorola's intended match for the FMT-30D transmitter.